rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/section  color="white" >}}

 Rosenpass implements a post-quantum-secure key exchange in the spirit of the [Noise Protocol Framework](https://noiseprotocol.org/).
-The motivating use case is integrating with the WireGuard VPN: In this mode, the shared secret generated by Rosenpass is supplied to WireGuard as its pre-shared symmetric key (PSK).
+The motivating use case is integrating with the WireGuard VPN.
+In this mode, the shared secret generated by Rosenpass is supplied to WireGuard as its pre-shared symmetric key (PSK).
 This results in a WireGuard VPN connection with hybrid post-quantum security.

 While Rosenpass is designed with WireGuard in mind, it can be used as a stand-alone tool to exchange keys.
 Using this mode, it can be employed to secure other protocols against attacks from quantum computers.
 The other protocol needs to provide security, assuming a secure PSK is used for this to work.
 To use this mode, the `rosenpass` binary must be used together with the `outfile <FILE>` parameter.
 Rosenpass will write a key to the given file every two minutes, and print a message on standard out to notify the user or the calling script that the key has changed.

-The implementation is written in Rust but uses libsodium and liboqs -- both of which are C libraries.
+The implementation is written in Rust but uses libsodium and liboqs, both of which are C libraries.
 This does not result in pretty code everywhere, but enables some advanced security features.
-We use a couple of techniques to make sure the code is secure: We use variable colouring (gating use of a secret value through a `.secret()` method), and the code zeroizes all key material.
+We use a couple of techniques to make sure the code is secure: We use variable colouring (gating use of a secret value through a `.secret()` method), and the code zeroises all key material.

 #### Repo

-There is a public GitHub repository for Rosenpass.
+We maintain a public GitHub repository for Rosenpass.
 We welcome all kinds of contributions:

 https://github.com/rosenpass/rosenpass